Rohland/barky/README.md

     responseType: json
     identifier: id
     triggers:
-      - match: .* # catch all (you can match on the identifier field in the result set, and if missing or not set, the vary-by value will be used here (identifier is pipe delimited if multipart))
+      - match: .* # catch all (you can match on the identifier field in the result set, and if missing or not set, the vary-by value will be used here
         rules:
           - expression: "exitCode !== 0"
             message: "Script failed with exit code {{exitCode}}"